The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 Surecast will be your knockback-prevention skill.

-Rescue allows you to pull an ally to your side, but due to its long cooldown and slight delay on activation, is relatively hard to use.
+Rescue allows you to pull an ally to your side, but due to its long cooldown and slight delay on activation, it is relatively hard to use.

 # Core Concepts